What is Oriahnn?

 Oriahnn is not a birth control medication and will not prevent pregnancy.
 You may need to have a negative pregnancy test before starting this treatment.

 Do not take Oriahnn if you are pregnant or trying to get pregnant.
 Oriahnn may increase your risk of miscarriage.
-Use effective birth control to prevent pregnancy while taking this medicine and for at least 1 week after your last dose.
+Use effective birth control to prevent pregnancy while taking this medicine and for 28 days after your last dose.

 To prevent pregnancy while using Oriahnn, use a non-hormonal form of birth control: condom, diaphragm, cervical cap, or contraceptive sponge.
 Avoid using birth control pills, injections, implants, skin patches, and vaginal rings.